Marauder (Interpol album): Release

 The album was released on August 24, 2018.
 Music videos were shot for two of the three singles: "The Rover" and "If You Really Love Nothing".
 The music video for "The Rover" was directed by Gerardo Naranjo and was shot on location in Mexico City over the course of four days.
 The music video depicts the titular character as he attracts his first followers and begins to build a cult.
 The music video for "If You Really Love Nothing" was simpler, directed by Hala Matar and starring Kristen Stewart and Finn Wittrock.
 It was shot at a nightclub in Los Angeles and follows a young woman as she interacts with people in the club and steals items.

 The album's cover art features a photo of the former U.S. attorney general Elliot Richardson taken by photographer Garry Winogrand.
 Banks explained the choice of image in an interview, referring to Richardson as a heroic figure, with the photo reflecting both the strength and isolation of the protagonist.

 Critical reception

 Marauder received positive reviews from critics.
 On review aggregator site Metacritic, the album holds an average critic score of 73 out of 100, based on 25 reviews.
 A preview article in Q said that the album was "a continuation of the trio's ever-so-subtle shape-shifting, each new LP adding a fresh dynamic coat to their atmospheric indie-rock".
-The album was heavily criticized for its production, with Ian Cohen of Pitchfork saying, "[The] new producer doesn’t help energize their increasingly frozen-in-time sound."
+The album was heavily criticized for its production, however, with Ian Cohen of Pitchfork saying, "[The] new producer doesn’t help energize their increasingly frozen-in-time sound."

+Accolades

+The album was included in several best-albums-of-2018 year-end lists: #11 in Q's, #21 in Rough Trade's, #33 in Fopp's, #39 in The Independent's, #44 in Uproxx's, and #100 in NME's.